Things to Do

 Looking for something to eat?
 Here are some of the spots closer to home, listed by travel time.
 This isn’t an exhaustive list, and we’ll be adding to it over time.
 Is your favorite place missing?
 Let us know!
-In and Around New Holland (up to 10 minutes by car) Ephrata (15 minutes by car) Strasburg / Ronks (24 minutes by car) Lititz (26 minutes by car) Lancaster City (30 minutes by car) Open: Sundays Mondays Tuesdays Type: Buffet Coffee Donuts Ice Cream Italian In and Around New Holland Palermo Pizza & Italian Restaurant 51 West Main Street, New Holland, PA; 1 minute drive or 3 minute walk
+We recently tried Doc & Bubba’s up in Mohnton (about 25 minutes’ drive north) and found it worth the trip.
+In and Around New Holland (up to 10 minutes by car) Ephrata (15 minutes by car) Strasburg / Ronks (24 minutes by car) Mohnton (25 minutes by car) Lititz (26 minutes by car) Lancaster City (30 minutes by car) Open: Sundays Mondays Tuesdays Type: Buffet Coffee Donuts Ice Cream Italian In and Around New Holland Palermo Pizza & Italian Restaurant 51 West Main Street, New Holland, PA; 1 minute drive or 3 minute walk

 We are surrounded with beautiful and varied scenery including rolling hills and cultivated farmland.
 A short walk from the Country Hearth in several directions will lead you to the edge of a field.
 Just over a mile east is the New Holland Park which hosts live entertainment throughout the summer including a craft show in June, an Independence Day celebration in July, an antique car show and a BBQ competition, as well as music most Wednesdays and weekends.